 Q2) Why do you use the word "autistic"?
 Isn't "person with autism" better?

-Q3) Does the autistic or neurodivergent co-worker attend the workshop?
+Q3) Does the neurodivergent co-worker attend the workshop?

 A3) It depends.
 If it's a new hire, sometimes the workshop is held prior to their starting date.
 However, many neurodivergent employees have attended these workshops with overwhelmingly positive responses to the material.
 If they do attend, they can add to the conversation.
 It should be up to them, of course.
 Similarly, in a classroom setting, neurodivergent students can attend and add to the conversation.